Lincoln Housing Authority

-Lincoln Housing Authority is a Public Housing Agency in Lincoln, Rhode Island that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.
+Lincoln Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.

 Lincoln Housing Authority serves Lincoln.